Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Results

-To investigate the formation and transport properties of spin qubits in strained graphene, we consider a theoretical model based on a $p$--$n$ junction with a strain-induced nanobubble (see Supplementary Note 6 for details).
-As shown in Fig. \ref{fig1}a, a uniform nanobubble is formed at the $p$--$n$ junction interface, and the resulting nonuniform deformation generates a strong PMF $B_{ps}$ as shown in the inset of Fig. \ref{fig1}a.
-This strain--induced gauge field leads to local confinement, creating a quantum--dot--like potential minimum within the nanobubble.
+To investigate the formation and transport properties of spin qubits in strained graphene, we consider a theoretical model based on a $p$-$n$ junction with a strain-induced nanobubble (NB) under a homogeneous external magnetic field $B_{z}$ (see Supplementary Materials Section 10 for NB profile).
+As shown in Fig. \ref{fig1}(a), a uniform NB is formed at the $p$-$n$ junction interface, and this strain-induced gauge field leads to local confinement, creating a QD-like potential minimum within the NB as shown in Figure \ref{fig1}(b).
+Note that we consider a split bottom-gate geometry to control the $p$-$n$ junction potential, as the effect of NB-induced electrostatic non-uniformity is smaller than the relevant energy scales used in our model.